pasqal-io/qoolqit/docs/contents/programs.md

 print(program.is_compiled) # markdown-exec: hide
 ```

 Now we instantiate a device and compile the program to that device.
+Compiling in QoolQit means to translate the adimensional values of time, energy, and distance used when defining the program in the Rydberg analog model to a specific set of values that implement the same set of instructions in a Pulser device, taking into account the Pulser units and the specific parameters of that device.
+More detailed information on this conversion is provided in the [Rydberg analog model page](../getting_started/rydberg_model.md).

 ```python exec="on" source="material-block" result="json" session="drives"
 from qoolqit import AnalogDevice